bossyfurniture/Machine-Learning-Optical-Character-Recognition/README.md

-# Read-Me for Project 1
+# A Convolutional Neural Network to Classify Handwritten Characters
-*Group Name: ML*
+Written with Python and Sci-kit Learn

-*Group Members: Jason Gibson, Abbas Furniturewalla, Marquita Ali, Omkar Mulekar*
+Jason Gibson, Abbas Furniturewalla, Marquita Ali, Omkar Mulekar

 ## How to Run:
 1) The function to call in your script is **TestModel()** located in *test.py*.
 Import it to your script using "from **test** import **TestModel**".
 Restart the kernel before the first time you use this line.